 Email allows for broad outreach at a lower cost, making it ideal for sending detailed pitches with multiple calls-to-action (CTAs) [1].
 Advanced tools like dynamic templates and engagement tracking make it easier to manage large-scale campaigns efficiently.

-Unlike LinkedIn, email platforms offer comprehensive automation features and in-depth analytics.
+Unlike LinkedIn, email platforms offer full automation features and detailed analytics.
 While cold outreach response rates via email are often lower, its affordability and scalability are major advantages for campaigns targeting larger audiences [1].

 Side-by-Side Comparison Table